grycap/im/doc/source/client.rst

   plugin check the documentation of the Azure python SDK:
   `here <https://docs.microsoft.com/en-us/python/azure/python-sdk-azure-authenticate?view=azure-python>`_

 * ``token`` indicates the OpenID token associated to the credential.
-This field is used in the EGI, OCCI plugins and also to authenticate with the InfrastructureManager.
+This field is used in the EGI plugin and also to authenticate with the InfrastructureManager.
 To refer to the output of a command you must use the function "command(command)" as shown in the examples.
 It can be also used in the EC2 connector to specify the security token associated with temporary credentials issued by STS.